Samantha 7

 Samantha 7 was an American rock band founded in 1998 by C.C.
 DeVille, lead guitarist from the rock band Poison.
 They released the self-titled album Samantha 7 in 2000 and C.C.
-Deville performed lead vocals and guitar on the album.
+DeVille performed lead vocals and guitar on the album.
 The band also included bassist Krys Baratto (who has worked as session musician with many artists and bands, from Thomas Dolby to Guns N' Roses), ex-Cynical Side drummer Francis Ruiz and for live dates Great White's guitarists Ty Longley and Michael Lardie.
-The band's tour manager Paul Woolnough also played drums in 2001 after drummer Francis Ruiz was run over by a car in Florida and he stepped in for the last shows of the tour.
+The band's tour manager Paul Woolnough also played drums in 2001 after drummer Francis Ruiz was run over by a car in Florida and Woolnough stepped in for the last shows of the tour.

 History

 The band's original name was the Stepmothers, but the band was forced to change their name following a legal dispute with another band of the same name.
 Their debut gig was at the Woodstock 1999 festival.
-Bassist Krys Baratto had been offered the gig whilst DeVille was back out on the road with a Poison reunion tour.
+Bassist Krys Baratto had been offered the gig while DeVille was back out on the road with a Poison reunion tour.
 The bassist flew out to catch the tail end of the Poison tour to inform the guitarist of the news, leaving the fledgling band just two days to rehearse for the gig.
-Following the release of their debut album "Samantha 7" in 2000 on John Kalodner's imprint label "Portrait Records" / Sony, the band completed a tour of the US and the UK.
+Following the release of their debut album Samantha 7 in 2000 on John Kalodner's imprint label "Portrait Records" / Sony, the band completed a tour of the US and the UK.

-From 2000-2001, bassist Krys Baratto and drummer Francis Ruiz also did double duties touring as members of Great White.
+From 2000 to 2001, bassist Krys Baratto and drummer Francis Ruiz also did double duties touring as members of Great White.

 2004 saw C.C.
 DeVille back on the road with Poison, opening for a Kiss nationwide tour.
-That same year, Baratto worked with Modify in Minneapolis, Minnesota and Samantha 7 was put on permanent hold after just one album.
-There have been various rumours about a second album, which to this date never materialized.
+That same year, Baratto worked with Modify in Minneapolis, Minnesota, and Samantha 7 was put on permanent hold after just one album.
+There have been various rumours about a second album, which to date have not materialized.

 Musical style

-Samantha 7 was named after a giant female robot on the Japanese children's TV program 8 Man and the songs which C.C.
+Samantha 7 was named after a giant female robot on the Japanese children's TV program 8 Man and the songs that C.C.
 Deville starting working on four years earlier were inspired by '70s AM radio hits as DeVille's heavy metal heritage.